Christophe Ruggia

-Christophe Ruggia (born 7 January 1965) is a French film director and screenwriter.

-Biography
+Christophe Ruggia is a French film director, screenwriter.
+He was later convicted of molestation of a person under the age of consent who was under his authority, a young actress who he had cast in his film.

+Early life and education

+Christophe Ruggia was born in Rueil-Malmaison, France.

-Christophe Ruggia is a graduate of the Free Conservatory of French Cinema (Conservatoire libre du cinéma français), and laureate of the Fondation Marcel Bleustein-Blanchet in 1993.
+He is a graduate of the Free Conservatory of French Cinema (Conservatoire libre du cinéma français), and laureate of the Fondation Marcel Bleustein-Blanchet in 1993.